lvh/async-pep/pep-xxxx.rst

 This latter edge case is particularly problematic.
 It needs to be taken care of, since the entire operation is not allowed to block.
-However, since generators can not raise an exception visible to their callers without losing their own state, signaling a lack of data would have to be done using a sentinel value, instead of being done using th exception mechanism.
+However, generators can not raise an exception on iteration without terminating, thereby losing the state of the generator.
+As a result, signaling a lack of available data would have to be done using a sentinel value, instead of being done using th exception mechanism.

 Last but not least, nobody produced actually working code demonstrating how they could be used.